robcalcroft/react-use-lazy-load-image/README.md

 # react-use-lazy-load-image

-Add image lazy loading to your React app with ease
+> Add image lazy loading to your React app with ease

+`react-use-lazy-load-image` uses the [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to provide a performant solution to lazy loading images that doesn't involve scroll event listeners.
+The `IntersectionObserver` API is still quite new so older browsers may not support this, however there are some good polyfills available for these use cases.

+`react-use-lazy-load-image` is super light weight so won't add any extra bulk to your app.

+As the name suggests `react-use-lazy-load-image` uses React Hooks, so you need to be using React function components to use this library.

 ### Usage